All Episodes

 Come on, man.

-You get to come on.
+You get to.

-Anyway, and then remember we used to show all the videos of creepy, creepy Joe.
+Anyway, and then, remember, we used to show all the videos of creepy, creepy Joe.

-And then the words of the song are like slowly.
+And then the words of the song are like, slowly, I want to smell your neck slowly.

-Remember, he's like smelling women's hair.
+Remember, he's like smelling women's hair?

 He's so creepy.